Data Scientist

 Create job alert

-The Data Scientist will support all teams within the company, at all levels, by extracting insights from data to inform smarter, faster decisions and reporting.
-The focus is on applying data mining techniques, conducting statistical analysis, and building high‑quality prediction systems integrated with the company’s Business Intelligence platform and other systems.
+The Data Scientist will support all the teams of the company, at all levels, with insights gained from analysing company data.
+The data scientist that will help the company discover the information hidden in the company’s data, and help the company make smarter decisions to deliver even better service to its clients.
+The primary focus will be in applying data mining techniques, doing statistical analysis, and building high quality prediction systems that will be integrated with the company’s Business Intelligence platform and other systems, for smarter and faster decision making and reporting.

 Key Responsibilities And Tasks